emilekoffi/Melocoton/README.md

 In order to do so, Sophia, the young entrepreneur, decided to plan a meeting with marketting and supply.
 The purpose of this meeting is to understand how the market on amazon works.
 She wants to keep the same dynamic as the physical shops, and to do so it's important to know the rules.
-At the end of this meeting, I have been task to analyse amazon sales in order to identify trends amongs de sales.
-The compagny inteds to rely on this analyse to make up  sales strategy.
+At the end of this meeting, I have been task to analyse amazon sales in order to identify trends among the most sold product The compagny inteds to rely on this analyse to make up  sales strategy.

 The supply team gives you a selection of product that yoy will use for the analysis.